ThomasChiroux/aiocaldav/docs/source/index.rst

 Compatibility
 =============

-The test suite is regularly run against Baikal, DAViCal, Zimbra and Bedework.
-Some compatibility issues have been found, search the test code for "COMPATIBILITY" for details.
+The aiocaldav test suite is run locally against radicale and DAVical for now.

+Some compatibility issues have been found in caldav project listed below, search the test code for "COMPATIBILITY" for details.
 Notably;

  * You may want to avoid non-ASCII characters in the calendar name, or